 Notice of an appeal must be received by the court with a postmark that is within 120 days.

 The Board of Veterans’ Appeals (also known as “BVA” or “the Board”) is a part of the VA, located in Washington, D.C.

-Members of the Board review benefit claims determinations made by local VA offices and issue decision on appeals.
-These Law Judges, attorneys experienced in Veterans law and in reviewing benefit claims, are the only ones who can issue Board decisions.
+Members of the Board review determinations for benefit claims made by local VA offices and issue decisions on appeals.
+These Law Judges–attorneys experienced in Veterans law and in reviewing benefit claims–are the only ones who can issue Board decisions.
 Staff attorneys, also trained in Veteran’s law, review the facts of each appeal and assist the Board members.